AgentSchmisch/NAS_mgmt/README.md

 ## Setup

-- it is important to start the software as root so
+- It is important to start the software as root so all the PC's commands can be executed without prompting for a password

 ## Website auto Updater